juuliasantala/prog_training/README.md

 ## Setting up your environment

 What do I need for the exercises?
-1. DevNet account (get on at developer.cisco.com)
+1. DevNet account (get one at developer.cisco.com)
 2. Python 3 installed on your laptop
 3. Git to clone code from github
 4. Code editor (for example Atom)